ever-been/everDoc/src/book/markdown/concepts.md

 ## Basic concepts {#user.concepts}
-Before dwelling into the deployment process a few concepts must be explained.
+Before delving into the deployment process a few concepts must be explained.
 The concepts are explored and further explained in the following chapters.

 ### BEEN services {#user.concepts.services}